kitten77/THcrm/README.rst

 We welcome your feedback and support, raise github ticket if you want to report a bug.
 Need new features?
-Open a issue and we will look into it
+Open a issue and we will look into it.